 - Birders who enjoy gardening can combine two passions at once.
 Growing a bountiful harvest will not only test gardening expertise but will also satisfy hungry bird appetites.

-- Growing birdseed ensures safer seeds without unknown chemical enhancements or pesticide treatments.
+- Growing birdseed and bird food ensures safer seeds without unknown chemical enhancements or pesticide treatments.
 Instead, you are in control of every step of the growth and harvesting and can ensure the plants are safe for birds.

 How to Grow a Birdseed Garden

-Growing a birdseed garden is no more difficult than growing any type of flower, vegetable, or herb garden.
+Growing a garden that provides food for birds is no more difficult than growing any type of flower, vegetable, or herb garden.
 It is important, however, to ensure the garden is bird-friendly in more than just the food it produces.

-- Location: Birdseed gardens are most productive in full or partial sun, which will provide the best light for productive crops.
+- Location: Bird food gardens are most productive in full or partial sun, which will provide the best light for productive crops.
 Brighter light will also catch birds’ attention more quickly, alerting them to the new food source with every flower that blooms.

 - Size: A garden does not need to be large to feed birds, and even one container on your patio can support birdseed plants.
 Larger gardens can feed larger flocks, and may even yield enough seeds so some can be saved for winter bird feeding.

-- Design: A birdseed garden can be any shape, from a simple planter to fence edging or a separate bed.
+- Design: A bird food garden can be any shape, from a simple planter to fence edging or a separate bed.
 Planting in tiers will expose more plants for birds to feed easily, with taller plants at the center or back edges of the planting area.

 - Diversity: A diverse garden will attract more birds that prefer different foods.
 Choose plants with different bloom and seeding times, including early and late varieties, to extend the growing season and feed birds as long as possible.